simonjosefsson/graphwalker.org/content/docs/gw_model_syntax.md

 </figure>

 ### Guards - Only for an edge
-Guards are a mechanism only associated to edges.
-Their role are the same as an if-statement, and makes an edge eligible or not for being walked.
+Guards are a mechanism only associated with edges.
+Their roles are the same as an if-statement, and makes an edge eligible or not for being walked.

 The guard is a conditional expression enclosed between square brackets:
 ~~~